Linuxfabrik/lfops/roles/exoscale_vm/README.md

     * `cidr`:

         * Optional.
-If this is given, a new network with this cidr is created.
+If this is given, a new network with this cidr is created if missing.
+Ignored when the network already exists.
         * Type: String.

     * `fixed_ip`:

         * Optional.
-The fixed IP of this instance.
-This can be used for attach to an existing network, or when creating a new one.
+The IPv4 address this VM should hold on the network.
+If the current lease for this VM on the network differs (or the VM was holding a DHCP-assigned address), the role calls `:update-ip` to switch to this address.
         * Type: String.

 `exoscale_vm__security_group_rules`